alexmojaki/friendly_states/README.md

 By contrast, when using `friendly_states`, there are no strings or magic attributes anywhere.
 Code is always naturally grouped together: all the transitions specific to a state appear inside that class, and logic related to a transition is in that function where you'd expect it.

+[Here](https://github.com/alexmojaki/friendly_states/blob/master/transitions_example.py) is the equivalent of the main example in the `transitions` doc implemented using `friendly_states`.

 ## Basic usage steps

 1) Ensure that you are using Python 3.7+.